ktrev123/Abshire_Portfolio/README.md

 - Employed advanced R coding techniques to filter and segment the dataset based on position groups, enabling focused analysis and generating insightful visualizations tailored to specific groups.
 - Leveraged data analytics and statistical modeling in R to identify position groups that exhibited specific requirements for improved reactive and concentric strength, allowing for targeted training interventions and performance optimization strategies.

+### Project 2: Asymmetry Assessment and Flagging

+- <span style="font-size: 14px;">Objective:Develop a comprehensive assessment framework to evaluate asymmetries in various performance metrics, with a focus on peak landing force asymmetries, and flag individuals at higher risk of injury </span>
+- <span style="font-size: 14px;">Duration: Testing when returning to campus (3/23 - 11/23) </span>
+- <span style="font-size: 14px;">Sample: 82 Divison 1 football players </span>

 ## Statistical Software
   - R